rakshita-vijay/bphc-dbms-project/README.md

 ## 1. Background
-**Built for the Database Systems course (CSF 212) at BITS Pilani Hyderabad Campus** This project showcases the practical application of database design principles in creating a real-world healthcare management system that balances complexity with usability.
+**Built for the Database Systems course (CSF 212) at BITS Pilani Hyderabad Campus**
+<br>This project showcases the practical application of database design principles in creating a real-world healthcare management system that balances complexity with usability.

 ---